 In 1972, David responded to God’s call and changed his career plans from law to the ministry, becaming a local pastor.
 In 1979 she and David started a non-denominational church, Christ Our King, with 80 people.
 The church grew, and David continues as Senior Pastor to this day!

 Rose is an active women’s Bible study writer, teacher and leader, having been a discussion leader for several years in Bible Study Fellowship, a retreat speaker, a women’s Sunday School teacher, a ladies’ Bible study leader, a guest speaker, a teacher on foreign missions trips, as well as many other roles.
 Rose has also enjoyed coordinating several banquets, retreats, dinners, showers, receptions and other large and small events.
 She has held almost every office possible in the local church.
 For many years, Rose ministered frequently in song, both in her home church and other venues.
 Her greatest joy is in applying God’s timeless Word to the perplexities and problems of today’s women and in discipling those women.
-The Whitingtons, who have lived in Keller, Texas, in the same house for nearly 35 years, have 4 sons and 10 wonderful grandchildren.
-David and Rose have completed over 40 years in the ministry, 36 of those years at Christ Our King, where they are currently overseeing construction of a new building to house this Body of Believers for many more years to come.
+The Whitingtons, who have lived in Keller, Texas, since 1981, have 4 sons and 10 wonderful grandchildren.
+David and Rose have completed over 40 years in the ministry, 36 of those years at Christ Our King, where they are currently overseeing as pastors.

-My name is Drew.
-I was born and raised in Keller, Texas, and my parents are Pastor David and Rose Whitington.
-I crammed 4 years of college into 7 and a half years at the University of North Texas.
-I have been the Youth Leader for 12 years.
-My full-time job is in public sector financing.
-I help small to medium size issuer’s stretch their dollars to acquire much needed equipment to facilitate the needs of their constituents.
+Drew was born and raised in Keller, Texas, he’s parents are Pastor David and Rose Whitington.
+He crammed 4 years of college into 7 and a half years at the University of North Texas.
+He have been the Youth Leader for over 12 years.
+His full-time job is in public sector financing.
+He help small to medium size issuer’s stretch their dollars to acquire much needed equipment to facilitate the needs of their constituents.

 The highlights from my church experience include 10 years of taking our youth group to 2 orphanages in Mexico.
 We completed innumerable construction projects ranging from painting and digging lateral lines to laying ceramic tile.
-We also went to Joplin, Missouri, to help in the tornado recovery.
-I have also loved all the many years of teaching recreation in VBS.
-I am constantly trying to be the man that God has planned for me to be from the beginning of time.
+He also went to Joplin, Missouri, to help in the tornado recovery.
+He have also loved all the many years of teaching recreation in VBS.
+He is constantly trying to be the man that God has planned for to be from the beginning of time.
 His plans are always better and bigger than mine.
-I want to help further the kingdom with the end always in sight.
+He wants to help further the kingdom with the end always in sight.
 “Come further up and come further in.” – CS Lewis from The Last Battle

-My special interests are being a husband to my beautiful Kara, a father to my awesome kids (Aww-Sweet Anna Rose and Jeremiah the Bull Frog!), hunting, fishing, eating, watching movies, and crossing every BBQ and burger joint off the Texas Monthly Magazine’s top 50 list.
+His special interests are being a husband to Kara, and a father to awesome kids (Aww-Sweet Anna Rose and Jeremiah the Bull Frog!), hunting, fishing, eating, watching movies, and crossing every BBQ and burger joint off the Texas Monthly Magazine’s top 50 list.

 A native Texan, Kara grew up in Saginaw, a suburb of Fort Worth.
 She graduated from Texas Woman’s University with a Bachelor’s Degree in Early Childhood-Elementary Education.